behong1999/my-portfolio/README.md

 2. You can send me a message via the website

-3. You can see what projects I did
+3. You can see what projects I have done